Tuesday, April 22, 2025

 the cold clean window

-we are maybe inches away
+of our home we are maybe inches away

 from suddenly shimmering bits